diegowolfs/ListLinks/README.md

 To start this application just go to the folder where you saved .jar file and with Prompt use command 'java -jar LinkList-0.0.1-SNAPSHOT.jar'

-After Install just run http://localhost:8080 in your browser
+After Install just run http://localhost:8080 in your browser or mapped link.

 ## Operation
 Just input an Full URL path (including https:// or http://) and click on Track! button.